Profar, Phegley homer to lead A’s to 10th straight win

 The A’s had a suspended game in the middle of this streak on May 19 at Detroit.
 Oakland is leading that game 5-3 in the bottom of the seventh and if the A’s hold on and win when it’s resumed Sept.
 6, the streak will be at 11 games.
 If the Tigers rally to win, this current streak will officially only be considered a seven-gamer.

+“We’re just a little bit relentless right now with how we’re going about out our business,” manager Bob Melvin said.
+“We’re doing some good things right now.”

-Matt Chapman tacked on a solo shot in the seventh to give him home runs in three straight games.
+Chapman tacked on a solo shot in the seventh.
 Robbie Grossman had two doubles and an RBI in support of Chris Bassitt (3-1), who allowed five runs and six hits in five-plus innings.

-The A’s then got four scoreless innings from five relievers.
-Blake Treinen pitched the ninth for his 11th save in 13 chances.
+“People were kind of freaking out about our offense and now it’s like, ‘Here it is,’” Bassitt said.
+“We have one of the best offenses in the league.
+We knew this was coming.
+It’s just a matter of time.
+It’s here, so keep riding the wave.”

 Albert Pujols hit his 642nd career homer, and Kole Calhoun and David Fletcher each had RBI doubles for the Angels, who have lost six of eight games.